sonic-net/SONiC/doc/audit-log/Audit_Log_HLD.md

 By default the command displays a brief snapshot of audit log by displaying around latest twenty messages.
 With *all* option, all of the audit.log and audit.log.1 is displayed.

-Through REST, the path is /restconf/operations/sonic-auditlog:show-auditlog For gNMI, the path is sonic-auditlog:show-auditlog
+Through REST, the path is /restconf/operations/sonic-auditlog:get-auditlog For gNMI, the path is sonic-auditlog:get-auditlog

 ```
 sonic# show audit-log